w3hc/gov-crosschain/README.md

 The cross-chain synchronization flow:

-1. Change occurs on home chain through governance
+1. Changes occur on the home chain through governance
 2. Proof is generated for the change
 3. Proof is submitted to foreign chains
 4. Foreign chains verify and apply the change